Ademola-coding/Math-Magicians/README.md

 # Math-magicians

 > Description

-"This is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to:
+This is a web app for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to Make simple calculations and Read math-related quote.
-Make simple calculations.
-Read a random math-related quote.

-Make simple calculations.
-Read a random math-related quote.

 ## Built With

 - Major languages: javaScript
 - Frameworks : react
-- CSS

 ## Live Demo

 [click to view project](https://ubiquitous-eclair-dc7a3f.netlify.app/)

 ## Getting Started

 you can have a copy of this project by cloning this repo to your local machine